 Socially responsible staff restructuring

-These changes are also accompanied by complex personnel restructuring.
+These changes are also accompanied by unavoidable personnel restructuring.
 We are creating new jobs in growth fields and are training qualified personnel to fill these positions.
-Other areas are the focus of restructuring activities involving workforce reduction.
+In other areas, we are restructuring, and reducing our workforce in the process.
 We make sure that all staff restructuring measures are implemented in a socially responsible way for our employees.

 The HR service provider Vivento has provided us with support for implementing staff restructuring in Germany for many years.
-Since 2013, Vivento has been exclusively responsible for providing support and placement services for civil servants.
-149 civil servants employed at Deutsche Telekom in Germany opted for a permanent transfer to federal, state, or local authorities in 2020.
-The focus was primarily on transfers of civil servants to the the armed forces, the Customs Office, and the Federal Police Force.
-Employees were assisted in finding positions with administrative authorities.
-Since Vivento was established 17 years ago, the HR service provider has helped more than 52,500 employees (full-time equivalents, FTEs ; as at: December 31, 2020) to gain a new perspective.
+Since 2013, Vivento has been primarily responsible for providing support and placement services for civil servants.
+70 civil servants employed at Deutsche Telekom in Germany opted for a permanent transfer to federal, state, or local authorities in 2021.
+The focus was primarily on transfers of civil servants to the German Armed Forces, the Customs Office, and to other federal authorities.
+Also, employees were assisted in finding positions with administrative authorities.
+Since Vivento’s founding, 18 years ago, it has helped more than 52 900 employees (full-time equivalents – FTEs ; as of Dec.
+31, 2021) find viable new options.

 Job Service & Placement (JSP): Staff restructuring at T-Systems

 Deutsche Telekom’s systems solutions business is currently undergoing a transformation.
-Job Service & Placement (JSP), our internal service provider, advises and supports employees with a comprehensive program and various initiatives through the necessary change processes.
+Job Service & Placement (JSP), our internal service provider, advises and supports employees, with a comprehensive program and various initiatives, in connection with the necessary change processes.
 The aim is to place employees within the Group or externally.
 In addition, T-Systems supports restructuring in a socially responsible manner – for example, by offering phased retirement, early retirement, and severance payments.

 Holistic staff restructuring and transfer management at Telekom Deutschland GmbH

-Telekom Deutschland GmbH has implemented holistic staff restructuring and transfer management system since 2017.
+Telekom Deutschland GmbH has implemented a holistic staff restructuring and transfer management system since 2017.
 Its aim is to win employees over to the idea of a career change early on.
 In cases where tasks are being eliminated in the near or medium term, or different skills are required, the affected employees will be given advice proactively regarding opportunities for a professional reorientation.
 Managers are also actively involved in the change process.
 Together with them, internal and external employment alternatives are considered and personal labor market profiles developed.
 In addition, assistance is provided for individual application processes and – where necessary – training offered.
-Since 2018, around 1,000 employees nationwide received advice in the Germany segment .
+Since 2018, around 1 200 employees nationwide, in the company’s Germany segment , have received counseling via this system.
 Approximately two thirds of them were able to find new options through these measures.

 Tools for socially responsible staff restructuring Deutsche Telekom Group in Germany KPI